balabit/syslog-ng-gitbook/chapters/chapter_3/section_4.md

 1. [Install Homebrew][ref:homebrew-install] on your system.

-   > Tip
+   > Tip:
-   Don't forget to set up the homebrew environment, follow the instructions in your terminal!
+   > Don't forget to set up the homebrew environment, follow the instructions in your terminal!
 [Here][ref:homebrew-install-detailed] you can find an even more detailed instruction about the topic.

-   > Note
+   > Note:
-   This will install **Command Line Tools for Xcode** as well if not already presented on the system that would also be required anyway for a seamless syslog-ng build.
+   > This will install **Command Line Tools for Xcode** as well if not already presented on the system that would also be required anyway for a seamless syslog-ng build.
 2. Perform `brew update` if you have not done it yet.
 3. The following packages should be installed for syslog-ng:
     * autoconf